Bunions, Bras, And Breast LiftsFebruary 17, 2019

-The real value of this story is the importance of having girlfriends to laugh, share, learn, help and gossip with on all things good, small or naughty.
-Girlfriends are the frosting on our cake.
-They can be our support beams and our giggle partners offering free group therapy because they understand what we mean.
+The real value of this story is the importance of having girlfriends to laugh, share, learn, help and gossip with about all things.
+Girlfriends are the frosting on our cakes.
+They can be our support and our giggle partners, offering free group therapy because they understand what we mean.
 Therefore, it is important to carve out time for them.
-I have read that girlfriends are as important for health and longevity as regular cardiac exercise.
+I have read that girlfriends are as important for health and longevity as regular cardio exercise.
 There is nothing I would do for my girlfriends.
 And that means, everything!

 Back to my story…

 I was the last to arrive, as usual.
-Of late I have been overwhelmed with all the hats I wear and I make it a point to see my girlfriends because they fill a very important niche in my life.
+Of late, I have been overwhelmed with all the hats I wear, and yet, I make it a point to see my girlfriends because they fill a very important niche in my life.
 I feel we are comrades in arms.